beauwilliams/Dotfiles/README.md

 ## Key Neovim Features

 #### Open files quick!!
 FZF and Ripgrep - Easy Window Splitting.
 All a couple of keystrokes away.
-Whoneeds file explorers.
+Who needs file explorers.

 #### Excellent and fast LSP with COC.nvim.
 Java support is fantastic, despite often being a struggle without a heavy IDE